The flow of remittances to Mexico is shaping up to break a record in 2022, in accordance with the trend shown from January to September.

 Previously, Mexico obtained its highest historical amount from January to September 2021, when the indicator reached 37.35 billion dollars.

-Remittances represent income from foreign economies generated mainly by the temporary or permanent migration of people to those economies.
+Remittances are income from foreign economies, generated mainly by the temporary or permanent migration of people.

 Remittances to Mexico